top of page

 In previous generations, college professors had virtually no relationship with the parents of their students.
 All that has changed dramatically in recent years because of a variety of factors, and nearly forty percent of first year students say that they have had a parent intervene to solve a problem in college (Pope).
 Reasons for the change:

-Greater involvement of parents.
-Many parents, especially in affluent familes, feel much more empowered to intervene in their children's lives.
+• Greater involvement of parents.
+Many parents, especially in affluent families, feel much more empowered to intervene in their children's lives.
 As a recovering administrator, TΦ101 could tell some stories.
 Indeed, some of the larger corporations report that they have received so many telephone calls from the parents of new employees that they have set up special websites for parents, where the parents can inspect the benefit packages and other things that concern them.

 Pressures on Instructors:

-Respect for parents.
-At the same time, we need to be respectful toward parents and, in talking to our students, we should be respectiful of their parents.
+• Respect for parents.
+At the same time, we need to be respectful toward parents and, in talking to our students, we should be respectful of their parents.
 This is true everywhere but especially in private institutions which often justify their high tuitions by promising more service and support to parents and students.

 Talking to parents: